MCP Integration

 2. Click Create Token and give it a name.

 3. Copy the token.
-It starts with mcp_ and is shown once — only the SHA-256 hash is stored server-side.
+It starts with mcp_ and is shown once — only a SHA3-256 hash is stored server-side.

 Step 2: Configure your AI tool